 USB Switch Interface

 Tired of that loud fan?
-Let your computer go to sleep—now Swifty can wake it up whenever you're ready to go!
+Let your computer go to sleep— Swifty can wake it up whenever you're ready to go!

 If you're looking for an iPad, iPhone, or iPod touch switch interface check out Tapio.
-It builds on Swifty by adding additional iOS specific modes to a proven and brilliant switch interface.
+It builds on Swifty by adding additional iOS specific modes to a proven and reliable switch interface.

-Swifty is a speedy USB switch interface in an extremely compact design.
-Working with up to two wired switches, or three wirelessly through Beam™ this pint-sized powerhouse can output mouse clicks, joystick buttons or keyboard characters.
+Swifty is a lightning fast USB switch interface in a convenient package.
+Working with up to two wired, or three wireless switches with Beam™ this compact powerhouse can output mouse clicks, joystick buttons or keyboard characters.

 - Extremely low latency